The incident happened at Fine Wines, Thomondgate

 Laurence Goucher said his client, who has a number of serious criminal convictions, was heavily intoxicated and that the knife was “more for intimidation than for use”.

-He said the father-of-one, who is is a long-term relationship, is working and that he does not want to return to prison.
+He said the father-of-one, who is is a long-term relationship, is working and that he did not want to return to prison.

 Subscribe or register today to discover more from DonegalLive.ie